dfinity/portal/docs/developer-docs/setup/install/windows-wsl.md

 ### Permission Denied when running `dfx start`

-Projects created from `dfx` need to be on the Linux filesystem instead of the Windows filesystem.
+Projects created from `dfx new` command need to be on the Linux filesystem instead of the Windows filesystem.
 Usually `cd ~` or `cd $HOME` in the WSL terminal will bring you to the home directory, and creating projects in there should work.

 ### No internet access on WSL